 The District is committed to providing disciplinary proceedings that are supportive, sensitive, expedient, and respectful to each individual’s rights.
 Both the accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding, and both must be informed of the outcome of any institutional disciplinary proceeding alleging a sex offense.

-For additional information regarding disciplinary proceedings, visit the Student Services site.
+For additional information regarding disciplinary proceedings, visit the Student Conduct site.

 If you become a victim of a Sexual Assault